Table of Contents

 Marital debts, like marital assets, need to be divided equitably between the spouses.
 Mediation sessions will include discussions about how to allocate responsibilities for debts incurred during the marriage, ranging from mortgages to credit card debts.

-Separate property—property owned by one spouse before the marriage or acquired by gift or inheritance—is generally not subject to division in a divorce.
+Separate property, which is property owned by one spouse before the marriage or acquired by gift or inheritance, is generally not subject to division in a divorce.
 However, increases in the value of separate property, or commingling, may result in separate property being considered marital property in some cases.
-The mediator will assist in conversations about these distinctions and ensure that any agreement respects New York’s legal framework surrounding separate property rights.
+The mediator will assist in conversations about these distinctions and make sure that any agreement respects New York’s legal framework surrounding separate property rights.

-By addressing these key aspects of divorce mediation with the guidance of a trained mediator, divorcing couples in Manhattan can create a settlement that aligns with New York law and reflects the needs and priorities of both parties.
+With the guidance of a trained mediator, divorcing couples in Manhattan can address these key aspects of divorce mediation to create a settlement that aligns with New York law and reflects the needs and priorities of both parties.

 Child Custody and Parenting Agreements Through Mediation